jesperpedersen/podman-pgsql/docker-pgsql11-primary-centos7/README.md

-# Docker / PostgreSQL Master
+# Docker / PostgreSQL Primary

-This project contains the PostgreSQL Master image for Docker.
+This project contains the PostgreSQL Primary image for Docker.

 ## Getting Started